karelbilek/pstopdfa_gs_wazero/README.md

 ### How to use
 See pdf2pdfa3b, which is a library + a cmd tool that tries to convert from PDF to PDF/A 3b.

-You first need to init new GS runtime with `ghostscriptwasm.New()`, which creates a new runtime.
+You first need to init new GS runtime with `ghostscriptwazero.New()`, which creates a new runtime.
 Then you can use it with .Run() or .BasicRun().
 Each run creates a new fake directory in memory.
 There is no read or write from disk; all files are either in memory or embeded in the binary.

 ### License